RDLLab/posggym/README.md

 - *Classic* - These are classic POSG problems from the literature.
 - *Grid-World* - These environments are all based in a 2D Gridworld.
+- *Continuous* - Continuous state and action adaptation of some grid-world environments.

 You can see a list of all environments by running: